olelong/42_Webserv/README.md

 There are different methods used in requests, the 3 that we will use in our project are :

-- GET,
+- GET, allows you to request an html file, an image ...
-- POST,
+- POST, allows you to modify data on the server.
-- DELETE
+- DELETE,  allows you to delete data from the server.